dallaylaen/perl-mvc-neaf/README.md

 # FEATURES

-* GET, POST requests, uploads, redirects, and cookies are supported
+* GET, POST requests, uploads, redirects, and cookies are supported (not quite impressive, but it's 95% of what's needed);

-* Template::Toolkit view out of the box
+* Template::Toolkit view out of the box;

-* json/jsonp view out of the box
+* json/jsonp view out of the box (with sanitized callbacks);

-* can serve raw content (e.g. generated images)
+* can serve raw content (e.g. generated images);

-* sanitized query parameters out of the box
+* sanitized query parameters and cookies out of the box (LIVR-based form validation planned);

+# NOT SO BORING FEATURES

+* CLI-based debugging via `perl -MMVC::Neaf=view,Dumper controller.pl /?foo=bar`

+* Can gather request performance statistics if needed;

+* Can postpone lengthly actions until the request is served;

+# EXAMPLES

+The `example/` directory has an app explaining HTTP in a nutshell, jsonp app and some 200-line wiki engine.

 # BUGS

 Lots of them.
 Still in alpha stage.

+* Http headers handling is a mess;

+* Apache handler is a mess;

 Patches and proposals are welcome.